Domains and Classifying Topoi: Local properties for the interval

-At the end of this section, we also discuss the example of $\omega$, which as we have seen is \emph{not} affine.
+At the end of this section, we also discuss the example of $\omega$, which as we have seen is \emph{not} sober.
 We first observe its observational preorder again coincides with its expected pointwise order viewed as a subspace of $\I^\N$:

 \begin{lemma}[\AxiomNT, \AxiomSQCC] The inclusion $\omega \hook \ov\omega$ is an order embedding for the observational preorder.
-In particular, the observational preorder on $\omega$ is induced pointwise as a subspace of $\ov\omega\hookrightarrow \I^\N$. \end{lemma} \begin{proof} The fact that $\omega\hook\ov\omega$ is an order embedding for the observational preorder follows from chain completeness of $\I$ in \Cref{thm:complete}.
-The fact that the observational preorder on $\ov\omega$ coincides with its satisfaction order as a spectrum follows from \Cref{lem:specorderofaffine} by the fact that it is affine under (\AxiomSQCC). \end{proof}
+In particular, the observational preorder on $\omega$ is induced pointwise as a subspace of $\ov\omega\hookrightarrow \I^\N$. \end{lemma} \begin{proof} The fact that $\omega\hook\ov\omega$ is an order embedding for the observational preorder follows from chain completeness of $\I$ in \zcref{thm:complete}.
+The fact that the observational preorder on $\ov\omega$ coincides with its satisfaction order as a spectrum follows from \zcref{lem:specorderofsober} by the fact that it is sober under (\AxiomSQCC). \end{proof}

 Furthermore, we can show that $\omega$ also satisfies a version of the Phoa principle, i.e.\ the path space $\omega^\I$ again classifies its pointwise order.
 For this we need to compute the path space $\omega^\I$.